Pelvic Inflammatory Disease

 What are the symptoms of pelvic inflammatory disease (PID)?

-The most common symptom of PID is pain in the lower belly.
+The most common symptom is pain in the lower belly.
 It's often described as cramping or a dull and constant ache.
-It may get worse during bowel movements, during sex, or when you urinate.
-You may also have a fever, more vaginal discharge than usual, or irregular menstrual bleeding.
+It may get worse during vaginal sex, during bowel movements, or when you urinate.
+PID may also cause vaginal bleeding after sex, abnormal vaginal discharge, irregular menstrual bleeding, or a fever.

 Diagnosis